 5 Doubts You Might Have After Moving In Together — And How to Deal With Them

 You and your significant other have decided to move in together.
-You’re picking out a new sofa, planning the perfect housewarming party, and dreaming of how amazing it will be to cook breakfast together every Saturday morning.
-In the weeks after the move-in, it’s likely to feel pretty idyllic.
-You’re awash in the honeymoon period, so thrilled to be sharing a home that nothing can shake you.
+You're picking out a new sofa and dreaming about how amazing it will be to cook breakfast together every Saturday morning.
+In the weeks after the move-in, it's likely to feel pretty idyllic.
+You're awash in the honeymoon period, so thrilled to be sharing a home that nothing can shake you.
 But then things get a little dicey.